INNOVATION & PIPELINE

 In January 2016, we announced top line results from a Phase IIa clinical trial of MIN-202 for the treatment of insomnia disorder.
 The trial was a randomized, two way, cross-over, placebo-controlled double-blind study to evaluate the effect of MIN-202 on sleep and daytime functioning in 28 patients with insomnia disorder without psychiatric co-morbidity.
 Patients were given MIN-202 or placebo in a cross-over design for treatment periods of five days, separated by a washout period.
 The trial was conducted at clinical sites in the United States and Europe.

 Patients treated with MIN-202 in the trial were observed to have statistically significant improvements in key sleep parameters, compared to patients treated with placebo.
 These parameters include sleep efficiency as measured by objective polysomnography, the primary endpoint of the trial, for which a positive efficacy signal was observed with a 40 milligram dose of MIN-202 versus placebo (p<0.001).
 Additional significant positive efficacy signals were observed for key secondary parameters, including latency to persistent sleep, wake after sleep onset, and total sleep time.
 No serious adverse events were observed in this trial, and preliminary data indicate that MIN-202 was well tolerated by patients.
 The most common treatment-emergent adverse events associated with exposure to MIN-202 during the double-blind phase of the study were somnolence and abnormal dreams.
-However, the analysis of this data has not yet been completed and may change from that reported based on a preliminary review.

 In March 2016, we announced top line results from a Phase Ib clinical trial in MDD with MIN-202.
 MIN-202 was observed to result in consistent improvements in the symptoms of depression in MDD patients in this trial.
 MIN-202 was observed to be well tolerated by study participants over a one-month treatment duration, with no new emerging safety signals and no serious adverse events.